Particle-induced X-ray emission

 Particle-induced X-ray emission or proton-induced X-ray emission (PIXE) is a technique used for determining the elemental composition of a material or a sample.
-When a material is exposed to an ion beam, atomic interactions occur that give off EM radiation of wavelengths in the x-ray part of the electromagnetic spectrum specific to an element.
-PIXE is a powerful yet non-destructive elemental analysis technique now used routinely by geologists, archaeologists, art conservators and others to help answer questions of provenance, dating and authenticity.
+When a material is exposed to an ion beam, atomic interactions occur that give off EM radiation of wavelengths in the X-ray part of the electromagnetic spectrum specific to an element.
+PIXE is a powerful, yet non-destructive elemental analysis technique now used routinely by geologists, archaeologists, art conservators and others to help answer questions of provenance, dating and authenticity.

 The technique was first proposed in 1970 by Sven Johansson of Lund University, Sweden, and developed over the next few years with his colleagues Roland Akselsson and Thomas B Johansson.

 Recent extensions of PIXE using tightly focused beams (down to 1 μm) gives the additional capability of microscopic analysis.
 This technique, called microPIXE, can be used to determine the distribution of trace elements in a wide range of samples.
 A related technique, particle-induced gamma-ray emission (PIGE) can be used to detect some light elements.

+Additionally, there is a multiplexed instrument combining PIXE with mass spectrometry of molecules: PDI-PIXE-MS or PIXE-MS.